 However, most hotels and restaurants do not have their modem out for public access.
 Most places have wireless routers plugged into their modems, making this a bit of a useless feature, except in particular situations.
 The Amake also protrudes from the wall a bit, giving it an awkward look.
 The setup process for the Super Boost is convoluted and requires the user to enter their current WiFi password into a questionable website.
 This device would make a good choice for someone who needs a wireless signal projected directly from the router over a minimal area and is willing to sacrifice a little bit of security.

 Why You Should Trust Us

 Leading the charge on our WiFi Extender review is Ross Patton.
-Ross's educational background is environmental science so he's no stranger to running experiments and spending time in the lab.
-Additionally, he has 10 years of product testing experience and has worked on projects such as Bluetooth trackers and lithium-ion battery-powered tools.
+Ross's educational background is in environmental science, so he's no stranger to running experiments and spending time in the lab.
+Additionally, he has ten years of product testing experience and has worked on projects such as Bluetooth trackers and lithium-ion battery-powered tools.

 Analysis and Test Results

 Our devised test plan contains three test metrics to assess all aspects of a WiFi extender's performance, including ease of use, aesthetics, and speed and range.
 How the competition performs in these metrics is detailed below.